The Science of Sleep: Reception

 The Science of Sleep received generally favorable reviews.
-It holds a 71% approval rating on review aggregator Rotten Tomatoes.
+It holds a 70% approval rating on review aggregator Rotten Tomatoes.
+The website's critics consensus, "Lovely and diffuse, Sleep isn't as immediately absorbing as Gondry's previous work, but its messy beauty is its own reward."
 On Metacritic it has a score of 70 out of 100.

 Box Office

-The Science of Sleep was released on September 22, 2006, and remained in theaters until December 21, 2006.
-The film was distributed by Warner Independent Pictures.
-Domestically, in North America, the film grossed around US$4.6 million.
-The film did relatively better internationally, where it grossed US$10.4 million.
-Worldwide, The Science of Sleep grossed roughly 15.2 M USD.
+The Science of Sleep was released in France on 16 August, 2006 and in Italy on 26 January, 2007.
+The film grossed $15.1 million worldwide, including $4.7 million in the US.